 5. Check Your Attitude.
 You must have the right attitude to get along with your fellow inmates and the guards.
 If you take your frustrations out on others, it can backfire and create unwanted enemies who may make your daily life difficult.
 If you are unwilling to adjust your attitude to make your time less difficult by taking advantage of helpful legal and prison resources to plan and personally grow, then you may end up frustrated, overwhelmed, and unable to mentally cope with the consequences.

 6. Be Mindful Of Your Affiliations.
 In prison, you don't have to join a gang for protection.
+Bear in mind that there may be consequences and repercussions for your involvement in or lack of affiliation in a gang.
 If you do need protection, realize that you still may have to fend for yourself, at times, against being stabbed or assaulted.
 Keep in mind that prisoners of the same race are expected to sit with and interact with others of the same race in the chow hall, recreation yard, etc., and if you break this rule, it can have negative or deadly consequences.
 Be careful about who you accept favors and help from.
-You can end up being expected to pay back help and favors with surprising expectations like sexual favors, inflicting violence on others, and/or have violence inflicted against you if you are unable to pay back favors.
+You can end up being expected to pay back help and favors with surprising expectations like sexual favors, inflicting violence on others, and/or having violence inflicted against you if you are unable to pay back favors.